-Emergency care and CPR for a child with a tracheostomy
+Emergency care and CPR for a child with a trach

-How to put together all of the supplies needed for the “Go bag” for the tracheostomy
+Putting together all of the supplies needed for the “Go bag”

 After classroom training each caregiver:

-Practices the skills on your child with coaching from the nurses.
+Practices the skills on their child with coaching from the nurses.
 You can practice skills anytime you are here with your child.

-Completes CPR training for a child with a tracheostomy with AFCH staff.
+Completes CPR training for a child with a trach.
 Your nurse will help you schedule this class.

-Is taught any changes in your child’s care and has a chance to practice them before discharge.
+Learn about any changes in your child’s care and practice them before discharge.

-Is taught how to use any new equipment by provider.
-This person will provide any new supplies needed,
+Learn how to use any new equipment by your equipment provider.
+This person will provide any new supplies needed.

 Independent Care Sessions

-It gives each caregiver time to be totally responsible for the care of your child, your child’s home equipment, and trouble- shooting any issues that come up, using AFCH staff as back up.
+Each caregiver is given time to be totally responsible for the care of your child, your child’s home equipment, and to trouble- shoot any issues that come up.
+They will be able to use AFCH staff as back up.

-It allows each caregiver to demonstrate caring for your child independently.
+Each caregiver will need to show that they can care for your child on their own.
 It is not a test.
-It is a way to pull together all you have learned and practice doing all of your child’s daily cares within the safety of AFCH.
+It is a way to use what you have learned and practice doing all of your child’s daily cares within the safety of AFCH.

-If there are areas that need more class time or practice, you have time for that after the session.
+If there are cares that need more class time or practice, you have time for that after the session.

 This is not a marathon.
-If you like, you can break down the session into two twelve hour, or three eight hour blocks.
-The goal is to experience your child’s care needs across a 24- hour day.
+If you prefer, you can break down the session into two twelve-hour, or three eight-hour blocks.
+The goal is to see what your child’s care needs are during a 24-hour day.